gorkang/BayesianReasoning/cran-comments.md

 ## New minor version

-This is new minor version to correct a few NOTES that appeared in the CRAN checks.
+This is new minor version to update some test to woek with the upcomming ggplot2.

-I also added more tests, cleaned up old comments and improved a couple functions:
+I also fixed a couple minor bugs:

-* 100% code coverage
-* min_possible_prevalence() is now much more efficient
-* Improvements to overlay = "line" en PPV_heatmap(), now using {ggforce} for labels
-* Changed color palette for NPV
-* Tweaked color palette for PPV
+* x axis labels should always be equally spaced #37
+* Update tests to work with upcoming ggplot2 #42 (comment out new version until next release)
+* Add default parameters to avoid errors #43
+* Fix LazyData NOTE